School name change honors former longtime principal

 Colleagues told Local Five News that Dunlap was a tireless advocate for all students and wanted everybody to succeed.
 He was also a trailblazer as one of the only African American school administrators in Northeast Wisconsin.

-Dunlap grew up in Chicago and colleagues said he brought a perspective on the best ways to support and advocate for minority students that was rare to find.
+Dunlap grew up in Chicago and colleagues said he brought a perspective on the best ways to support and advocate for minority students that were rare to find.

 “He shared a perspective that we simply didn’t have here,” said Hartjes.